zerog2k/stc_diyclock/README.md

 `PORT=/dev/ttyUSB0 make flash`

 ## use STC-ISP flash tool
-Instead of stcgal, you can use official stc-isp tool () to flash.
+Instead of stcgal, you can use official stc-isp tool, e.g stc-isp-15xx-v6.85I.exe, to flash.
 A windows app, but worked fine for me under mac and linux with wine.
 It can take the .hex or .bin.